What’s so great about Squarespace?

 Kirk Studio: a gallery and a store

-Any artist or artisan looking to bring in international business should take note of Kirk’s translated “Add to Cart” button and product options—every element of the user’s buying experience is adapted to their language preferences.
+Any artist or artisan looking to bring in international business should take note of Kirk’s translated “Add to Cart” button and product options—every element of the user’s buying experience is adapted to their language preferences making this a truly multilingual experience.

 Cultural projects: for a cosmopolitan audience

-Ault Studio: a multilingual website for a multimedia collective
+Ault Studio: a multilingual Squarespace website for a multimedia collective

 It’s not immediately clear what Ault is when you load their homepage, and that appears to be the point: “We are makers, handmakers, sometimes making more than we think,” their intro reads.